 Bonding with your baby is one of the most important milestones as a new mom.
 But that doesn’t mean it will come naturally…

-- Preemie babies who had a lengthy NICU stay.
+- Preemie babies who have a lengthy NICU stay

-- Babies who encountered problems in the womb or during delivery.
+- Babies who encounter problems in the womb or during delivery

-- Babies who were separated from their moms at birth and missed out on skin to skin time.
+- Babies who are separated from mom at birth and miss out on skin-to-skin time.

-- Babies whose nervous systems were affected or compromised.
+- Babies whose nervous systems are affected or compromised

 How can you encourage a bond?